Other / mixed grade configuration · Levittown, PA

 How many students attend Center for Student Lrng Cs Pennsbury?

 Center for Student Lrng Cs Pennsbury has 170 students enrolled.
-It is a other school in Levittown, PA.
+It is a public school in Levittown, PA.

 What is the student-teacher ratio at Center for Student Lrng Cs Pennsbury?